These hunger-busting bars are packed with fiber and protein—and you can order them all on Amazon.

 It's 3 p.m., lunchtime feels like a hundred years ago, and your stomach is growling.
 If you don't have snacks stashed in your desk drawer, your options are limited: You can step out to pick up something, or succumb to the temptation of the office vending machine.
 But it doesn't have to be that way!
 With just a little forethought, you can make sure you always have a nutritious, filling afternoon snack on hand, to help you power through the last few hours of work (and dodge a major sugar crash).

 Bars are the obvious choice, since they're both portable and hearty.
 With so many options though, it can be tricky to choose a brand that's not just candy disguised as health food.
-Here, we asked nutritionists and Health staffers to share the snack bars they keep at their desks for those (ever predictable) afternoon cravings.
+Here, we asked nutritionists and Health staffers to share the protein bars they keep at their desks for those (ever predictable) afternoon cravings.

 Health Warrior Chia Bars